nlyu1/nlyu1.github.io/_publications/2024-10-26-displacedGaussian.md

 3. Displaced Gaussian unitaries are equivalent to nearest-neighbor matchgates *plus arbitrary single-qubit gate on the first line*.
 4. Efficient simulation can be conducted using Grassmann Gaussian integral overlap.
 5. We proposed a unitary embedding of displaced Gaussian states and unitaries into even Gaussian counterparts.

+Apart from its immediate contribution to fermionic Gaussian theory, this work sheds light on how super-selection constraints presents themselves mathematically through commutativity requirements, and provides one valuable example to generalize the existing theory beyond the parity constraint. <span style="color: #6A8EAE;">The fermionic example is an important case-study for the more general Gaussian theories of parafermions, or even abelian and non-abelian anyons we wish to later pursue. </span>